-Since the death of her husband, Abby McClure (Doris Day) has had to be mother, father and breadwinner – taking over operation of the family lumber store business – to her three sons.
+Since the death of her husband, Abby McClure (Doris Day) has had to be mother, father and breadwinner to her three sons, including taking over the operation of the family lumber store business.

 Her sister, Maxine Scott (Pat Carroll), has tried to be a matchmaker for Abby, much to her exasperation as Abby sees most eligible men as those with whom she would rather not associate.